JBGruber/paperboy/README.md

 ## For developers

+If there is no scraper for a news site and you want to contribute one to this project, you can become a co-author of this package by adding it via a pull request.
+First check [availabe scrapers](#available-scrapers) and open [issues](https://github.com/JBGruber/paperboy/issues) and [pull requests](https://github.com/JBGruber/paperboy/pulls).
+Open a new issue or comment on an existing one to communicate that you are working on a scraper (so that work isn’t done twice).
+Then start by pulling a few articles with `pb_collect` and start to parse the html code in the `content_raw` column (preferably with `rvest`).

 Every webscraper should retrieve a `tibble` with the following format:

 | url                                 | expanded_url | domain     | status           | datetime             | headline     | author     | text          | misc                                                                      |